 I Tried 12 AI Movie Posters.
 The Best Ones Used Less Text Than I Expected.

-A practical AI movie poster generator test: what made the strongest posters work, why text-heavy prompts failed, and the prompt structure I would reuse for cinematic posters, title typography, and credit blocks.
+A practical AI movie poster generator test: what made the strongest posters work, why text-heavy prompts failed, and the prompt style I would reuse for cinematic posters, title typography, and credit blocks.

 Sarah Thompson